IBM/aspera-cli/docs/README.md

 ## Installation

-There are several possibilities to install `ascli`:
+There are several ways to install `ascli`:

 - Using a Ruby environment directly on the host operating system (Linux, macOS, Windows).

-  This is the most generic method.
+  This is the most general method.
-  It consists in installing:
+  It consists of installing:
   - The [Ruby language](#ruby),
   - Then [aspera-cli](#ruby-gem-aspera-cli) Ruby gem,<!-- markdownlint-disable-line -->
   - [Aspera Transfer Daemon (`ascp`)](#fasp-protocol-ascp).
 - As a [single file executable](#single-file-executable)

-  This is easy, but only a limited number of platforms is supported.
+  This method is simple, but only a limited number of platforms are supported.
 - As a [container](#container) (`docker`, `podman`, `singularity`).

-The following sections provide information on the various installation methods.
+The following sections describe the various installation methods.

 An internet connection is required for the installation.
-If you don't have internet for the installation, refer to section [Installation without internet access](#installation-in-air-gapped-environment).
+If you do not have internet access, refer to section [Installation without internet access](#installation-in-air-gapped-environment).

 ### Single file executable

 > [!WARNING]
-> Only on a limited number of platforms.
+> Available only on a limited number of platforms.

 `ascli` is available as a single **platform-dependent executable** in the [Releases](https://github.com/IBM/aspera-cli/releases).